gschmutz/stream-processing-workshop/07-stream-processing-using-ksql/README.md

 SELECT * FROM dangerous_driving_s;
 ```

-Now let's see that we actually produce data on that new topic by runing a `kafka-console-consumer` or alternatively a `kafkacat`.
+Now let's see that we actually produce data on that new topic by running a `kafka-console-consumer` or alternatively a `kafkacat`.

 ```
 docker exec -ti docker_broker-1_1 bash